danieltech33/argocd-evolution/argocd-manifests/README.md

 1.  **Push to Git**: Make sure the entire project is pushed to a Git repository.

-2.  **Update Repository URL**: In `applicationset.yaml`, replace the placeholder `https://github.com/your-username/your-repo.git` with your actual Git repository URL.

-3.  **Apply the ApplicationSet**:
+2.  **Apply the ApplicationSet**: The `applicationset.yaml` is now configured to use `https://github.com/danieltech33/argocd-evolution.git`.
+Apply it to your cluster:
     ```bash
     kubectl apply -f argocd-manifests/applicationset.yaml
     ```

-4.  **Verify in Argo CD**: Open your Argo CD UI.
-It will discover the `ApplicationSet`, which will then discover the `production` and `developer-namespace` environment folders and create an Argo CD Application for each one.
-You will see two applications running, deploying their respective services into their configured namespaces.
+3.  **Verify in Argo CD**: Open your Argo CD UI.
+It will discover the `ApplicationSet`, which will then scan your repository and automatically generate the `production` and `developer-namespace` applications.

 ## The Developer Workflow (CI/CD Simulation)